Exchange Opportunities for International Students

 Entering the Country

-To enter the Kingdom, you will need a valid passport and may require a pre-issued visa (as opposed to a visa on arrival).
-To determine whether your nationality requires a pre-application for a Bahraini visa and to learn about the specific requirements, please contact the Bahraini embassy in your country or the nearest embassy responsible for your nationality.
+To enter Bahrain, you will need a valid passport and may need to apply for a visa in advance, depending on your nationality.
+To check if you require a pre-issued visa and to confirm specific entry requirements, contact the Bahraini embassy in your country or the nearest embassy handling your nationality.

-Ahlia University issues an invitation letter to exchange and visiting students, which is necessary for applying for an initial visit visa.
+Ahlia University provides an official invitation letter to exchange and visiting students, which is required for obtaining the initial visit visa.

 Student Visa